Mental Illness Symptoms, Causes and Types

 • Excessive fear.

-The symptoms exhibited by a person may vary depending upon how severe their illness is.
+The symptoms exhibited by a person may vary depending on how severe their illness is.

 Knowing the cause can help identify the illness and provide necessary treatment.